Network Calculus-based Timing Analysis of AFDX networks incorporating multiple TSN/BLS traffic classes: Background and Related Work

 The CPA model \cite{thiele2016formal} computes the impact of the other flows by dividing them in four categories: the lower-priority blocking, the same-priority blocking, the higher priority blocking, and the BLS shaper blocking.
 The latter is defined as follows for a flow of class $I$: with: \begin{itemize} \item $L_R^I$, $L_M^I$ and $I_{idle}^I$ BLS parameters of class $I$; \item $t^{R+}_I=\lceil \frac{L_M^I-L_R^I}{I_{idle}^I}\rceil+\max_{j\in lp(I)}\frac{MFS_{j}}{C}$, with $MFS_{j}$ the Maximum Frame Size of flow $j$, $lp(I)$ the streams with a priority lower than $I$: the maximum blocking time, called the replenishment interval \item $t^{S-}_{I}=\max\Big\{\floor[\bigg]{\frac{L_M^I-L_R^I}{I_{send}^I}},\max_{j\in I}\frac{MFS_{j}}{C}\Big\}$ the shortest service interval for class $I$. \end{itemize}

-We have identified three main limitations in the CPA model, which may lead to over-pessimistic delay bounds, or worse, optimistic delay bounds.
-The first limitation concerns the maximum replenishment interval $t^{R+}_I$.
+We have identified three main limitations in the CPA model, which may lead to over-pessimistic delay bounds, or worse, optimistic delay bounds, when considering the definition of the BLS proposed in \cite{Gotz2012}.
+The first limitation causes pessimism and concerns the maximum replenishment interval $t^{R+}_I$.
 The additional frame transmission $\max_{j\in lp(I)}\frac{MFS_{j}}{C}$ considers all the priorities lower than $I$.
 This computation means two implicit assumptions, which are not necessarily fulfilled in the general case.
 The first implicit hypothesis is to consider that the priority for I is the BLS high priority.
 The second implicit hypothesis is the fact that the low BLS priority is the lowest one.
 The delay caused by $\max_{j\in lp(I)}\frac{MFS_{j}}{C}$ is due to the transmission of a frame while the BLS priority is low, just before the credit reaches the resume level.
 But only classes with a priority higher than the low BLS priority can be transmitted while BLS frames are enqueued, thanks to the Static Priority Scheduler.
 Thus, CPA model considers that all the flows are in $lp(I)$ and the BLS low priority is the lowest one.
 This may not be the case, especially when multiple BLS are considered.
 As a consequence, the shaper blocking effect may be overestimated, depending on the maximum frame sizes.

-The second limitation concerns the shaper blocking as a whole.
-The definition of both $t^{R+}_{I}$ and $t^{S-}_I$ are completely independent from the lower priority traffic rates and bursts.
+The second limitation also causes pessimism and concerns again the replenishment interval $t^{R+}_I$.
+The definition of $t^{R+}_I$ is completely independent from the lower priority traffic rates and bursts.
 As a consequence, if the replenishment intervals are too large in comparison to the traffic load, the shaper blocking is again overestimated: when no lower priority traffic is available, the BLS flows can be sent no matter the state of the credit.
-The BLS is actually a non-blocking shaper: only the state of the queues and their respective priorities matter.
+Contrary to the hypothesis set in \cite{thiele2016formal}, the BLS \cite{Gotz2012} is actually a non-blocking shaper: only the state of the queues and their respective priorities matter.

-Finally, the third limitation is due to the blocking shaper computation hypothesis: the busy period considered concerns the class I, but also all lower priority classes.
-But, we will show now that this can lead to optimistic bounds.
+Finally, the third limitation is due to the blocking shaper hypothesis as a whole, stating that BLS frames cannot be sent after their associated credit has reached $L_M$, until the credit has decreased to $L_R$.
+We will show now that this can lead to optimistic bounds when considering the definition of the BLS from \cite{Gotz2012}.